Celtics vs. Hawks: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have scored more than 229.5 points in 42 of 82 games this season.
+- In 43 of 82 games this season, Boston and its opponents have combined to score more than 228.5 points.

-- Boston has had an average of 229.4 points in its games this season, 0.1 fewer than this matchup's total.
+- The average point total in Boston's outings this year is 229.4, 0.9 more than this matchup's over/under.

-- So far this season, the Celtics have put together a 45-37-0 record against the spread.
+- The Celtics have a 45-37-0 record against the spread this season.

+- Boston has been the favorite in 73 games this season and won 52 (71.2%) of those contests.

 Hawks Betting Records & Stats